-A 5- or 6-storey building constructed in accordance with Article 3.2.2.50. and buildings constructed in accordance with Article 3.2.2.48EMTC., 3.2.2.57EMTC., or 3.2.2.58. are required to be sprinklered in accordance with NFPA 13, "Installation of Sprinkler Systems" (see Article 3.2.5.12.).
+Rev. 12715 A 5- or 6-storey building constructed in accordance with Article 3.2.2.48EMTC., 3.2.2.57EMTC., or 3.2.2.50., 3.2.2.58. or 3.2.2.91.
+Rev 14070 are required to be sprinklered in accordance with NFPA 13, "Installation of Sprinkler Systems" (See Article 3.2.5.12.).

 NFPA 13 generally requires sprinklering of any concealed spaces of combustible construction or where large amounts of combustibles are present.
 However, NFPA 13 allows combustible concealed spaces to be unsprinklered in certain cases, including where concealed spaces are filled almost entirely with noncombustible insulation, where spaces contain only materials with a low flame-spread rating, and where limited access or the size of the space makes it impractical to install sprinklers.
 For certain types of construction in unsprinklered combustible concealed spaces, NFPA 13 mandates fire blocking beyond the minimum specified in Sentence 3.1.11.5.(3).